 Strep throat is an especially painful form of a sore throat, caused by a highly contagious form of bacteria.
 Strep throat infections are most common between the ages of 5 and 18.
 Although strep throat is most frequent between late fall and early spring, your teen can get it at any time of year.

 What strep throat feels like: Strep throat feels like a really bad sore throat.
-Your teen may notice that her tonsils are inflamed.
-She may also see yellow or white patches at the back of her throat.
+Your teen may notice that their tonsils are inflamed.
+They may also see yellow or white patches at the back of their throat.
 Strep often causes a fever.

 What to do: If you think your teen may have strep, call your doctor.
 Strep throat needs to be treated with antibiotics.
 Otherwise, it can lead to serious problems.
 Gargling with salt water or sucking on throat lozenges will help ease the pain.
 Acetaminophen or ibuprofen will reduce a fever.